Vue static hosting

 Find the output folder

-Most Vue projects output to dist.
-Nuxt static projects usually deploy .output/public or the generated dist directory.
+Most Vue and Vite projects output to dist.
+Nuxt static projects usually deploy .output/public or a generated dist directory depending on configuration.

 Nuxt static builds usually upload .output/public or dist depending on your project configuration.